Choudharyammit/Lending-Club-Case-study/README.md

 ## Acknowledgements
 - This project was inspired by the need to understand risk analytics in lending.
-- The dataset used in this project was provided by source.
+- The dataset used in this project was provided by Loan Dataset by Upgrad.
 - This project was based on principles of exploratory data analysis and risk analytics.
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://learn.upgrad.com/course/5798/segment/48355/289265/880179/4399228).

 ## Contact